Making the Elite: Top Jobs, Disparities, and Solutions: Data Overview

-\textbf{Data on multiple stages of job search.} The administrative dataset also has detailed information on job applications, pre-interview screening, job offers, and job choices.
+\textbf{Data on multiple stages of job search.} The data comprise \emph{job-level} information regarding the number of students who applied, qualified for each round of screening, received job offers, and decided to accept jobs. \emph{All jobs conduct four rounds of screening before making job offers}.
 Students apply for jobs through a centralized job application portal, like Job Openings for Economists.
 Applying to a job only involves clicking on the name of the job in the application portal and does not require additional cover letters or other statements.
 Employers only request student resumes that are automatically made available to them when the student ``clicks'' on the name of a company to apply.
 Resumes are written in a standardized format prescribed by the placement office.
 I do not have access to student resumes.
 Application eligibility depends upon a combination of major, degree, and GPA---information that the dataset contains.